highcharts/highcharts-ios-dev/README.md

 ## Preparing your project

-- First of all download Highcharts framework from here: [Highcharts](http://highcharts.com)
+- First of all download Highcharts framework from here: [Highcharts](http://www.highcharts.com/blog/mobile/) or by using Cocoapods/Carthage
 - Now add Highcharts to your project by simply copying it to your project to folder **Frameworks** (create it if necessary) and remeber to check "**Copy items if needed**" option:

 ![alt text](http://i67.tinypic.com/x6iey8.png "Files")